Emory-Melody/GraphSlim/README.md

 # Download Datasets

 For cora, citeseer, flickr and reddit (reddit2 in pyg), the pyg code will directly download them.
 For arxiv, we use the datasets provided by [GraphSAINT](https://github.com/GraphSAINT/GraphSAINT).
-Our code will automatically download it.
+Our code will automatically download all datasets.

 The default path of datasets is `../../data`.